SuyashLakhotia/BootstrapCards/README.md

 1. Download this repo [here](https://github.com/SuyashLakhotia/BootstrapCards/archive/master.zip).
 2. Install Gulp globally using `npm install -g gulp-cli`.
 3. Install the Node.js modules needed in this project using `npm install`.
-4. Navigate to `dist/` and install all the Bower dependencies using `bower install`.
+4. Navigate to `dist/` and update all the Bower dependencies using `bower update`.
 5. (Optional) This project uses [HTML-CSS-JS Prettify for Sublime Text](https://github.com/victorporof/Sublime-HTMLPrettify) to maintain a consistent coding style.
 The custom options are defined in `.jsbeautifyrc`.

 #### Writing Code